siderolabs/omni-inspector/README.md

 _out/omni-inspector-linux-amd64
 ```

-The inspector will be accessable on `http://localhost:12000`.
+The inspector will be accessible on `http://localhost:12000`.